All About Erectile Dysfunction (ED)

 The most effective preventative lifestyle changes for ED include:

 - Eating a healthy diet to reduce your blood pressure levels and help you maintain a normal, healthy weight.

-- Exercising regularly to promote optimal heart health and blood circulation throughout your body.
+- Exercise and regular physical activity to promote optimal heart health and blood circulation throughout your body.